keptn/lifecycle-toolkit/docs-new/docs/guides/evaluations.md

 These resources contain re-usable "functions" that can execute before and after the deployment.

-If everything is fine, the deployment continues and afterward, a Slack notification is sent with the result of the deployment
+If everything is fine, the deployment continues.

 ## Example of pre- and post-deployment actions